 The last bunches were harvested in late October only 12 hours before first frost and snow with whiteout conditions.

-Old Vines Riesling is aged for 2 years in the bottle before release. — 10 months ago
+Old Vines Riesling is aged for 2 years in the bottle before release. — a year ago